krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### Kinesis data analytics <a id="KinesisDataAnalytics"></a>

+Use it to transform and __analyze incoming streaming data__ from Kinesis Data Streams in real time.
+Kinesis Data Analytics takes care of everything required to run streaming applications continuously, and __scales automatically__ to match the volume and throughput of your incoming data.
+With Amazon Kinesis Data Analytics, there are __no servers to manage, no minimum fee or setup cost__, and you only pay for the resources your streaming applications consume.

 - easiest way to process and analyze real-time, streaming data.
 - you get __real time SQL processing for streaming data__.
 - It provides __analytics for data coming from data streams or data firehose__.